meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 #### From Remix
 Uploading a contract directly from the Remix IDE is not a problem.
-Go to the contract section on the rightside of the screen.
+Go to the contract section on the right side of the screen.
 Expand the contract and press the (red) __create__ button.
 The mist transaction box will popup where a password is needed.
 Adjust the amount of gas when needed (only with large contracts).
-When the contract has deployed succesfully, the address of the contract will be returned.
+When the contract has deployed successfully, the address of the contract will be returned.

 #### From commandline
 It's recommended to use Remix to compile the contract before using the commandline, but the commandline can also do the compiling (as seen [here](https://ethereum.gitbooks.io/frontier-guide/content/compiling_contract.html)).

 Now for __deploying__ it onto the chain through the command line.
-Let's go again to the contract section on the righthand side of the Remix IDE and expand the contract that is ready to deploy.
+Let's go again to the contract section on the right hand side of the Remix IDE and expand the contract that is ready to deploy.
 Click on "Contract details (bytecode, interface etc.)" and go to the web3 deploy section.
 __2 commands__ will be displayed.
-Enter the 2 commands __seperately__ in the javascript (geth) console.
+Enter the 2 commands __separately__ in the javascript (geth) console.
 Once the contract is mined, the contract address will be shown.

 <div class="row" style="margin: 0 auto 2.5rem auto; width: 100%;">